-Steve Brumer recently moderated the “EDGE Technologies Driving Smart Manufacturing” webinar with Gennadiy Birosiv, Klika Tech President and Co-CEO, Tim Hennen, Lenovo’s Smart EDGE Director, and Austin Ashe, Global Head of Strategic OEM Partnerships at Amazon Web Services.
+Steve Brumer recently moderated the “EDGE Computing Technologies Driving Smart Manufacturing” webinar with Gennadiy Birosiv, Klika Tech President and Co-CEO, Tim Hennen, Lenovo’s Smart EDGE Director, and Austin Ashe, Global Head of Strategic OEM Partnerships at Amazon Web Services.

 They explored EDGE-to-cloud solutions for intelligent manufacturing IoT technologies and the emerging opportunities to do more with data at the EDGE.

 They discussed the IoT manufacturing landscape, the ROI in IoT, how predictive maintenance plays within the intelligent factory floor, and the architecture around EDGE-to-outcome solution building.

 Watch the recording of the event, above, to learn more about the IoT go-to-market manufacturing landscape and the challenges and opportunities for accelerating EDGE-to-cloud solutions for advanced monitoring and control of operations.

 EDGE computing today is extremely important to what we are trying to build within the industrial IoT space.
 As we push hardware and software deeper into machines, we need to figure out what EDGE computing technologies can do as it relates to the analytics and the different types of information you can get from those devices out on the EDGE.